 The drive to Clayton took about the same amount of time as yesterday afternoon.
 I thought it would take longer because of morning rush hour.
 Mrs. W said because we left after the end of rush hour we didn’t encounter any traffic that slowed us down.

 “Do you want me to come in with you?” she asked.

 “Since I’ve already been here I’ll be fine.
 You and Tom should see the town.”

 They said ‘bye’ and I went upstairs to the office.
 Since I’d arrived early Doctor Hillyer had another client and I had to wait until my ten o’clock appointment time.
 I pulled out my smartphone and opened the Kindle app.
 I’d started reading Spiritwalk by Charles de Lint a week or so ago, but hadn’t gotten very far.
 It’s a great story, a fantasy based on Native American and Celtic mythology.
 If you’re going to read this story, it’s best to be into fantasy.
 Which I am, so I got absorbed in the story.
 It startled me when I heard the nurse call my name.
 I looked up and she smiled.

 “Sorry for interrupting you.
 How are you today, Curt?” she asked.

 “I’m good.”
 I saved my place in the story, then turned off and put my cell in my pocket.

 The nurse escorted me into Doctor Hillyer’s office and I sat down across from him.
-I still had my cell in my hand.
-I turned it off and put it in its sleeve and shoved it into my pocket.

 “How are you, Curt?” he asked.